emqx/blog/en/202511/connecting-to-serverless-mqtt-broker-with-mqttnet-in-csharp.md

-## Introduction
+## Introduction: C# .NET for IoT and the MQTT Protocol

-With the rise of IoT, the .Net framework has become increasingly popular in building IoT applications.
-Microsoft's .Net Core and .Net Framework provide developers with a set of tools and libraries to build IoT applications that can run on Raspberry Pi, HummingBoard, BeagleBoard, Pine A64, and more.
+With the rise of the Internet of Things (IoT), Microsoft's **.NET Core** has become increasingly popular in building robust IoT applications. **.NET Core** provides developers with a comprehensive set of tools and libraries for building powerful applications that can run on devices like Raspberry Pi, BeagleBoard, and more.

-MQTTnet is a high-performance .Net library that implements the [MQTT protocol](https://www.emqx.com/en/blog/the-easiest-guide-to-getting-started-with-mqtt).
-It is open source on [GitHub](https://github.com/dotnet/MQTTnet) and has a rich set of features, including MQTT 5.0 protocol and TLS/SSL supports.
+**[MQTT](https://www.emqx.com/en/blog/the-easiest-guide-to-getting-started-with-mqtt)** is the standard lightweight messaging protocol for IoT, and **MQTTnet** is the leading, high-performance **.NET/C# library** that implements the MQTT protocol.
+It is open source on [GitHub](https://github.com/dotnet/MQTTnet) and supports advanced features, including the latest **MQTT 5.0** protocol and mandatory **TLS/SSL** security.

-This blog post demonstrates how to use the MQTTnet library to connect to a serverless MQTT broker.
-The whole project can be downloaded at [MQTT Client Examples](https://github.com/emqx/MQTT-Client-Examples/tree/master/mqtt-client-Csharp-MqttNet).
+This guide provides a comprehensive **C# MQTT client tutorial** demonstrating how to use the **MQTTnet library** to establish a secure connection, subscribe, and publish messages to an **EMQX Serverless MQTT Broker**.
+The entire working project is available for download at [MQTT Client Examples](https://github.com/emqx/MQTT-Client-Examples/tree/master/mqtt-client-Csharp-MqttNet).

 ## Prepare an MQTT Broker

-[EMQX Serverless](https://www.emqx.com/en/cloud/serverless-mqtt) is an [MQTT broker](https://www.emqx.com/en/blog/the-ultimate-guide-to-mqtt-broker-comparison) offering on the public cloud with all the serverless advantages.
-You can start the Serverless deployment in seconds with just a few clicks.
-Additionally, users can get 1 million free session minutes every month, sufficient for 23 devices to be online for a whole month, making it perfect for tiny IoT test scenarios.
+[EMQX Serverless](https://www.emqx.com/en/cloud/serverless-mqtt) is a fully managed, high-availability **[MQTT Broker](https://www.emqx.com/en/blog/the-ultimate-guide-to-mqtt-broker-comparison)** offering on the public cloud with all the serverless advantages.
+It is the perfect backend solution for your **C# MQTT applications**.

+You can start a Serverless deployment in seconds with just a few clicks.
+Additionally, users receive 1 million free session minutes every month, sufficient for testing and small IoT scenarios.

 You can follow [the guide in this blog](https://www.emqx.com/en/blog/a-comprehensive-guide-to-serverless-mqtt-service) to create a serverless deployment for free.
 Once you have completed the registration process with the online guide, you will get a running instance with the following similar information from the “Overview” in your deployment.
 We will use the connection information and CA certificate later.

 ![EMQX MQTT Cloud](https://assets.emqx.com/images/b7f54f0922422779d30df5ede63e66fb.png)

-## MQTT C# Demo
+## MQTTnet C# Client Implementation Walkthrough

-### 1. Install .Net and Visual Studio
+### Step 1: Install .Net and Visual Studio

 If you haven't installed the .NET environment on your computer yet, you can visit the [official Microsoft documentation](https://learn.microsoft.com/en-us/dotnet/core/install/) for detailed instructions.

 Visual Studio is a comprehensive IDE for .NET developers that provides a feature-rich environment for developing, debugging, and deploying .NET applications.
 You can download and install it [here](https://visualstudio.microsoft.com/downloads/), based on your computer's system and version.

-### 2. Install the MQTTnet package
+### Step 2: Install the MQTTnet Package

 MQTTnet is delivered via NuGet package manager.
 To install it, create a Console Application and use NuGet to install the MQTTnet package.
 For detailed instructions on using NuGet in Visual Studio, refer to the [official documentation](https://learn.microsoft.com/en-us/nuget/consume-packages/install-use-packages-visual-studio).
 If you're using Visual Studio for Mac, refer to [install and manage NuGet packages in Visual Studio for Mac](https://learn.microsoft.com/en-us/visualstudio/mac/nuget-walkthrough?toc=/nuget/toc.json).

-### 3. Set up the MQTT connection
+### Step 3: Configuring C# MQTT Client Options with `MqttClientOptionsBuilder`

 To connect to the EMQX Serverless broker, you need to create an instance of the `MqttClientOptionsBuilder` class and set the necessary options like broker address, port, username, and password.
 The code snippet below demonstrates how to create an instance of the `MqttClientOptionsBuilder`: